warolv/github-actions-series/gitops-selfhosted-runner.md

 Also we installing ‘kubectl’ to existing runner using ‘lifecycle poststart’ hook, we need kubectl to redeploy Nginx on configuration change.

-> "PostStart
+> PostStart

 The PostStart hook is called immediately after a container is created.
-This occurs as it transitions into the Running phase after its Waiting period."
+This occurs as it transitions into the Running phase after its Waiting period.

 **gr_sa.yaml** is a service account which will be attached to runner, in order to have permissions for redeploying Nginx.